conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 Shared libraries are often versioned to indicate compatibility.
-Typically, at least two version components are used: a minor version that is incremented whenever backwards-compatible ABI changes occur (e.g. new interaces are added), and a major version that is incremented whenever backwards-incompatible changes happen.
+Typically, at least two version components are used: a minor version that is incremented whenever backwards-compatible ABI changes occur (e.g. new interfaces are added), and a major version that is incremented whenever backwards-incompatible changes happen.
 Often additional version components are used to indicate library updates without ABI changes.